BradleyCodeU/bradleycodeu.github.io/_apcsp/py/105PyModuloFun.md

 | peopleToBasketballTeams(47) &rarr; "9 full basketball teams and 2 benchwarmers" |

 ## peopleToPicnicTables
 - Assume 6 people per picnic table.
 Define a function called peopleToPicnicTables that requires one argument: people.
-It returns a string with the number of full picnic tables and the remaining number of people that have to sit on the ground.
+It returns a string with the number of full picnic tables and the remaining number of people that sit on the ground.

 | Input &rarr; Output|
 | peopleToPicnicTables(321) &rarr; "53 full picnic tables and 3 people sit on the ground"|